 The Government’s Project Gigabit £69 million subsidy along with a commercial investment of £53 million by CityFibre will bring full fibre gigabit capable broadband to around 45,000 homes and businesses across Cambridgeshire and neighbouring areas including parts of North Northamptonshire.

-As part of its private investment, CityFibre has committed an additional £300,000 local stimulus package to create local jobs and provide training - including construction and engineering internships for disadvantaged groups such as armed forces leavers, people with disabilities and those affected by Covid.
+As part of its private investment, CityFibre has committed an additional £300,000 local stimulus package to create local jobs and provide training across the Lot 5 area - including construction and engineering internships for disadvantaged groups such as armed forces leavers, people with disabilities and those affected by Covid.

-How many rural premises in North Northamptonshire are set to benefit has yet to be confirmed.
+How many rural premises in North Northamptonshire are set to benefit has yet to be announced.
 Further information will be provided once available.

 You can view the government’s press release below:

 You can find out more on the CityFibre Project Gigabit webpage below:

 What does the Procurement Involve?